Null: Awakening of the Abyss

 "That you really are worthless."

-Dorian wrapped his arm around Sera's waist, grinning.
+Dorian looped his arm around Sera's waist to grin.
 "Don't blame her, Null.
 She just chose a future."

 The house was dark.

-Ren knew something was wrong before he opened the door.
-The hinges that always creaked silent.
+Ren already knew something was wrong before he opened the door.
+The always creaky hinges of silence.
 The door was unlocked.
-Gareth never left the door unlocked.
+Gareth had never left the door ajar.

-Inside, his grandfather's wheelchair was overturned.
-Bloodstains — red streaks dragged across the floor toward the back door that hung open into darkness.
+His grandfather’s wheelchair lay overturned inside.
+They were bloodstains — red streaks scraped along the floor to the back door hanging open into dark.
 On the table, a letter.
-Gareth's handwriting — shaking, rushed, some words unreadable:
+Gareth’s handwriting — shaking, hurried, some words illegible:

 "Ren, forgive me.
-Someone came looking for something I've been hiding for years.
+Someone came asking about something I’ve been keeping for years.
 Don't look for me.
 Don't trust the Sentinel Corps.
-And Ren — your power is not zero.
+And Ren — what you want is not zero.
 You are—"

 The letter was torn.
-The bottom half had been ripped away by force, leaving a jagged wound in the paper.
-On the floor, right beside the pool of blood, someone had carved a symbol with a knife's edge — a perfect black circle with emptiness at its center.
+It had been ripped away with force, the bottom half torn to a jagged void in the paper.
+On the floor next to that pool of blood, someone had etched a symbol with a knife’s edge — a perfect black circle, emptiness at its center.

 The Void symbol.

 Ren dropped to his knees.
 They touched his grandfather's blood.
-His chest tightened — not from tears, but from something inside him that moved.
-Like something that had been sleeping for a very long time had finally opened its eyes.
+His chest constricted — not from sobs but some thing in him shifting.
+As if something that was asleep for a really long time had finally opened its eyes.

 Then the voice came.
 Not from outside.
 From within.